WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - these **dashboards can be cross accounts and cross region**.
   - if you want to make it work **cross account** you have to enable **sharing on each account that will make data available on the monitoring account**
   - if you want to make it work **cross region with a single account** you **do not have to do nothing**.
 It's **already built-in**.

+##### CloudWatch Evidently

+- LaunchDarkly "competitor"

+- has the notion of _experiments_, _features_ and _launches_

+- you can have metrics tied to a given _launch_.
+Think "how many people bought a given item with this special button enabled?"

+- the metrics for a given _launch_ can also track metrics from the RUM part of the CloudWatch offering

+- **as of writing this, the `@aws-cdk/aws-evidently-alpha` _AWS CDK_ package does not exist, one must use the L1 constructs**

+###### In comparison to LaunchDarkly

+- **to get the feature flags, you need to have AWS identity tied to the API call**

 #### CloudTrail